Camping In Malta is an adventurous albeit frustrating endeavour. Let me try to take some of the frustration out of your camping trip to Malta!

 Do I recommend it?
 No, because there is nothing worse than getting somewhere, pitching and then being asked to move on.

 - Ask permission from the landowner – a great way to go wild camping without the issues is to simply ask a landowner to do it on their land.
-If there is a not a huge group of you and you are respectful then you may be surprised about how many people say sure.
+If there is just a small group of you and you are respectful then you may be surprised about how many people will allow it.
 Just make sure that you leave absolutely no trace so the next people are as lucky as you.

-- Don’t start a fire – this should be a no brainer but if you’re already breaking the rules, starting a fire, potentially destroying habitiats and making you stand out like a beacon in the dark, is not a good idea.
+- Don’t start a fire – this should be a no-brainer but starting a fire in the middle of someone else’s land, potentially destroying habitats and making you stand out like a beacon in the dark, is not a good idea.

 - There should be absolutely no evidence of you being there whatsoever.

 - Be prepared for people to have a problem with it.
-There is a lot of small local issues in Malta and people are very weary of the constant abuse of the rules.
-If people approach then you’re going to have to be respectful.
+There are a lot of small local issues in Malta and people are very weary of the constant abuse of the rules.
+If people approach then you’re going to have to be respectful and explain that you have permission.
+If possible, get it in writing.

-You can camp all year round in Malta so don’t worry if you’re stuck going at a particular time.
+You can camp all year round in Malta so don’t worry if you’ve already planned to go at a particular time and you’ve then decided to add a camping adventure in the last minute!

-However, if you are planning to go camping in Malta and you have all the time in the world then I recommend going camping in Malta in the winter/spring.
+However, if you are planning to go camping in Malta and you have all the time in the world then I recommend going camping in Malta in the late winter/early spring.

 Read More: Our Epic Guide To A Week In Malta